PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 quantization/evaluation/coverage smoke passed with `3 passed`.
 Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed Conv1D unary fan-out checkpoint compiles the complete prior committed helper.
+For four static public-input, produced-input, quantized, and alternate-axis branches, the new ModelIR and statistics are exactly equal to the legacy result after topologically sorting that result.
+The legacy result required twelve operator moves; the new owner emits the final order directly.
+CAST additionally repairs the retained Transpose output from `FLOAT32` to the unary's `INT32` output contract.
+Differential checks prove that a chain without fan-out, floating permutation, produced ExpandDims axis, duplicate final producer, and mixed input dtype formerly rewrote graph state; all five are now complete no-ops.
+A faulting quantization clone formerly raised after changing the final dtype, while the indexed owner leaves ModelIR unchanged.

+Focused coverage verifies one-index five-chain execution, supplied-index and LayoutState equivalence, all sixteen unary types, public NCHW output, three dynamic-signature forms, 27 unsafe contracts, clone-failure transaction, equivalent negative axes, historical prune/no-index behavior, and the established direct-builder characterization with `58 passed`.
+All three indexed Conv1D suites, architecture, core, pass-efficiency, three established Transpose-Unary suites, and five adjacent direct-builder characterizations passed together with `437 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
+Ruff with only the documented legacy unused-import exclusions, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

-The changed tests pass Ruff normally.
-The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
+The focused indexed and architecture tests pass Ruff normally.
+The changed legacy characterization file passes with its pre-existing `F401` findings scoped out, and the lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The immediately preceding DepthToSpace, Pool, dynamic-Pool, simple-alias, and aligned-scalar checkpoints passed their focused synthetic and ownership selections.